All Posts By

 On the left, Mrs. Rogelia Morán with a work friend.

 Throughout her career, Rogelia educated groups of farmers so that they could learn to better manage their land, animals, and crops.
 She also educated mothers about the importance of balanced nutrition during breastfeeding and dispelled harmful myths to improve the food security of mothers and their children.
 Furthermore, Rogelia in the course of her life took many children under her wing, and even informally adopted some of them.
+“I’ve been a household consultant.
+I have visited people in difficult and joyful situations and have always found the opportunity to learn something from them.
+To this day, the desire to teach and organize is still in me.
+It makes me sad to see resources wasted everywhere when people don’t have a vision”, explains Rogelia.

 Woman teaching agriculture to girls